 Figure 5.4.8 - Example of a garbage and recycling collection room (Internal view).

-- container or mechanical compaction device located in the bin storage room. - e) The outlet area in which the garbage chute outlets and mechanical collection devices are located shall be secured to prevent access by occupants.
+e) The outlet area in which the garbage chute outlets and mechanical collection devices are located shall be secured to prevent access by occupants.

 5.4.9.3 Bin Storage Room